facebookresearch/end-to-end-negotiator/README.md

 ```

 # Setup
-All code was developed with Python 3.0 on CentOS Linux 7.
-In addition, we used PyTorch and CUDA8.
+All code was developed with Python 3.0 on CentOS Linux 7, and tested on Ubuntu 16.04.
+In addition, we used PyTorch 0.4.1, CUDA 9.0, and Visdom 0.1.8.4.

 We recommend to use [Anaconda](https://www.continuum.io/why-anaconda).
 In order to set up a working environment follow the steps below:
 ```